Hweihang00/DSA4263-Ecommerce-Fraud-Detection/README.md

 │   │   ├── IpAddress_to_Country.csv
 │   ├── processed/
 │   │   ├── df.xlsx
+├── descriptions/
+│   ├── datadictionary.txt
 ├── LICENSE
 ├── README.md
+├── requirements.txt
 ├── ecommerce_fraud.ipynb
 └── main.ipynb
 ```

-* `data` - Contains the raw and processed data files where `Fraud_Data.csv` and `IpAddress_to_Country` are the raw data files and `df.xlsx` is the processed data file after feature selection and engineering.
+* `data` - Contains the raw and processed data files where `Fraud_Data.csv` and `IpAddress_to_Country.csv` are the raw data files under `raw/` folder and `df.xlsx` is the processed data file after feature selection and engineering under `processed/` folder.

-* `ecommerce_fraud.ipynb` - Contains the ipynb file that was used for exploratory data analysis.
+* `descriptions` - Contains `datadictionary.txt` which is the txt file that has detailed information about the content and attribute of data within the dataset.

-* `main.ipynb` - Contains the ipynb file of the training of the machine learning models as well as the evaluation of model performance.
+* `ecommerce_fraud.ipynb` - Contains the ipynb file of the training of the machine learning models as well as the evaluation of model performance.

+* `main.ipynb` - Contains the ipynb file that was used for exploratory data analysis.

 ## Software Requirements